bbosiljcic/usersnack/README.md

 I could've made my life much easier with using class based components, but this is the first project where I tried to use functional components with hooks, also this is the first project where I wrote some kind of tests for it.

+### Demo
+[Here](https://bb-usersnack.herokuapp.com/) is a demo deployed on heroku.
+Watch out, the first load might take long as there is a coldstart period on herokus side.

 ### Todos

 * make things responsive